 Exoplanets Catalog

 Exoplanets Catalog is an open-source data tool for exploring NASA Exoplanet Archive records.
-It provides a server-rendered website, REST API, SQL query endpoint, and local CLI for working with stellar host and exoplanet datasets.
+It provides a server-rendered website, REST API, SQL query endpoint, and CLI for working with stellar host and exoplanet datasets.

 The project is built in Rust with Leptos, Axum, Polars and Clap.
 Source VOTable exports are converted to Parquet, loaded into memory at server startup, and served through interactive pages and programmatic endpoints.